MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 ## Error handling

-You must ensure to handle errors appropriately in your Teams app.
+Ensure to handle errors appropriately in your Teams app.
 The following table lists the error codes and the conditions under which the errors are generated:

 |Error code |  Error name     | Condition|
 | --------- | --------------- | -------- |